[sc name=”6789″][/sc]

 A market risk premium calculator determines the expected market return minus the risk-free rate.

-4. What is the difference between cost of equity and cost of capital?
+4. What is the difference between the cost of equity and the cost of capital?

 • Cost of equity is the return required by shareholders.